uidaholib/main-web-redesign_draft/content/copyright/guide.md

 ### Multimedia & Copyright

-The following sites provide some guidance for the use of multimedia in teaching, projects, and publications.
+The following sites provide some guidance for the use of multimedia in teaching, projects, and publications:

 - [Fair Use Guidelines for Educational Multimedia](http://copyright.lib.utexas.edu/ccmcguid.html) (University of Texas Copyright Crash Course) - Attractive and easy to use, but lacks attribution.
 - [Web Pages and Multimedia](http://depts.washington.edu/uwcopy/Using_Copyright/Common_Uses/Web.php) (University of Washington) - Provides clear advice, though the percentages/amounts given are based on guidelines, not law.
 Do a [fair use analysis](http://copyright.columbia.edu/fair-use-checklist) instead.

 ## Securing Permission

 If you are seeking to use a copyrighted work, you may need to obtain permission from the copyright owner.
 The owner may be the original creator of the work or that person's employer.
 The original author may also have transferred the copyright to a publisher or some other party.
 In some instances, you may contact the owner directly.
 In other cases, you can secure permission on behalf of the owner by contacting a [collective licensing agency](#agencies).

 Oftentimes the copyright owner will require a fee or impose other conditions.
 You have to decide if the cost and conditions are acceptable, and you should feel free to negotiate.
 Remember, permission is not necessary if (1) your use is within [fair use](#whatisfairuse) or another copyright exemption pertains; (2) the work is not protected by copyright at all; or (3) your use is within the terms of a license agreement, including, for example, a [Creative Commons](http://creativecommons.org/) license from the author.

 ### Identifying the Copyright Owner

 The first source for identifying the copyright owner is the copyright notice on the work itself, which will usually look something like this: Copyright © 2005, XYZ Corporation.
 Another important source is the registration of the claim of copyright with the U.S. Copyright Office.
 For information about searching registration records, see [How to Investigate the Copyright Status of a Work](http://www.copyright.gov/circs/circ22.pdf) (U.S. Copyright Office).

 For print publications, generally the publisher is the owner of the copyright and can grant permission for your use.
 Many publishers also have online copyright permission pages that can be used for this purpose.
 If the publisher is not the copyright owner, they can probably assist you in finding the actual copyright owner.

 Depending on the work, permission may be required from more than one source.
 For example, if you wish to use a photo from a journal, the publisher may own the copyright for the photo but if the subject of the photo is a well known person, you may also need to obtain permission from the individual in the photo and the photographer.
 Likewise, a publisher of a textbook may own the copyright for the textual material, but not the photographs or charts.
 This can be very confusing at times.
 Hopefully the copyright notice will contain all the pertinent copyright information, but don't hesitate to contact the publisher if you have any questions.

 #### Additional Resources

 - [Copyright Internet Resources](http://www.copyright.gov/) (U.S. Copyright Office)
-- [Locating U.S. Copyright Holders](http://tyler.hrc.utexas.edu/us.cfm) WATCH File \[Writers, Artists, and Their Copyright Holders\] (The Harry Ransom Humanities Research Center, University of Texas at Austin and the University of Reading)
+- [Locating U.S. Copyright Holders](http://tyler.hrc.utexas.edu/us.cfm) WATCH File, Writers, Artists, and Their Copyright Holders (The Harry Ransom Humanities Research Center, University of Texas at Austin and the University of Reading)

 ### Collective Licensing Agencies

 Collective licensing agencies are organizations meant to centralize copyright ownership information for their respective industries.
-These centers can expedite your search, either by putting you directly in touch with a copyright owner or by negotiating the copyright usage itself. **However, most of these agencies do charge a fee for their services.**
+These centers can expedite your search, either by putting you directly in touch with a copyright owner or by negotiating the copyright usage itself.

+**However, most of these agencies do charge a fee for their services.**

 #### Works in Print